 Two of the best beach towns are the cities of Ixtapa and its neighbor Zihuatanejo on the country’s Pacific coast.
 Zihuatanejo is often included on the list of the most popular Mexican destinations due to its stunning beaches, laidback vibe, and friendly people.
 Although some parts of the city have become a bit touristy, it has still retained its unique historical charm.
 The city’s narrow cobblestone streets are lined with friendly restaurants and bars, charming boutiques, and several artisan studios.
 But of course, you can still go to its party-friendly city just a few miles away: Ixtapa.

-We stayed in a gorgeous private villa in Zihuatanejo, the much smaller fishing village and I cannot recommend it enough.
+We stayed in a gorgeous private villa in Zihuatanejo, a much smaller fishing village and I cannot recommend it enough.
 We were able to eat at the villa almost as much as we ate out.
 I was able to find a lot of fresh seafood in town because, in the early morning, fishermen converge at the beach to display their catch for you to purchase.

 I would like to mention that on my visit to Zihuatanejo, we had a chance to go out each day on a fishing boat and catch fresh fish for the day.
 We had some wonderful memories out there on the ocean with my kiddos – and you can do the same for your family.